Republic of Korea

 Implementation Timeline

-The annual implementation schedule of Korea’s EPR system is elaborated in the table below.
+The annual implementation schedule of Korea’s EPR system is shown in the table below.

 Table 3.
 Implementation timeline of Korea’s EPR scheme for packaging.